-In order to lock to the incoming LVDS data stream, the Deserializer identifies the rising clock edge in a sync-pattern and after 150 clock cycles will synchronize.
+In order to lock to the incoming LVDS data stream, the Deserializer identifies the rising clock edge in a syncpattern and locks to it.
 If the Deserializer is locking to a random data stream from the Serializer, then it performs a series of operations to identify the rising clock edge and locks to it.
 Because this locking procedure depends on the data pattern, it is not possible to specify how long it will take.
-At the point where the Deserializer's PLL locks to the embedded clock, the LOCK pin goes low and valid data appears on the output.
+At the point when the Deserializer's PLL locks to the embedded clock, the LOCK pin goes low and valid data appears on the output.
 Note that the LOCK signal is synchronous to valid data appearing on the outputs.

-The user's application determines whether sync-pattern or lock to random data is the preferred method for synchronization.
-If sync-patterns are preferred, the associated deserializers LOCK pin is a convenient way to provide control of the SYNC pin.
+The user's application determines whether SYNC or lock-to-random-data mode is the preferred method for synchronization.
+If sync-patterns are preferred, the associated Deserializer's LOCK pin is a convenient way to provide control of the Serializer's SYNC pin.